demisto/content/Packs/McAfeeNSM/Integrations/McAfeeNSMv2/README.md

 ### nsm-update-firewall-policy
 ***
 Updates the Firewall Policy details.
-If the argument is_overwrite=true, then the new values of the provided addresses will replace the existing values else the addresses will be added to them.
+If the argument is_overwrite=true, then the new values of the provided addresses will replace the existing values, else the addresses will be added to them.
 If you want to delete a rule than enter is_overwrite=true and the relevant rule_id=-1.
 If is_overwrite=true and there is no value in one of the rules (source or destination) their value will be as before.
 If is_overwrite=true then at least one of the rules (source or destination) must be provided.
+If you provide one of the source/destination fields, you must provide the other one as well.

 #### Base Command